dmlc/gluon-nlp/docs/examples/machine_translation/transformer.md

-# Transformer based Machine Translation Using GluonNLP
+# Machine Translation with Transformer

 In this notebook, we will show how to train Transformer introduced in [1] and evaluate the pretrained model using GluonNLP.
 The model is both more accurate and lighter to train than previous seq2seq models.
 We will together go through:

 1) Use the state-of-the-art pretrained Transformer model: we will evaluate the pretrained SOTA Transformer model and translate a few sentences ourselves with the `BeamSearchTranslator` using the SOTA model;

 2) Train the Transformer yourself: including loading and processing dataset, define the Transformer model, write train script and evaluate the trained model.
 Note that in order to obtain the state-of-the-art results on WMT 2014 English-German dataset, it will take around 1 day to have the model.
 In order to let you run through the Transformer quickly, we suggest you to start with the `TOY` dataset sampled from the WMT dataset (by default in this notebook).